Coronavirus infections are rising in Europe and vacationers may be partly to blame

 “At the moment,” said Walter Ricciardi, the World Health Organization’s Italian government adviser, “the freedom of people to get around Europe should be limited according to the number of cases.”

-Michael Birnbaum, in Riga, Latvia, and William Glucroft in Berlin contributed to this report.
+Michael Birnbaum in Riga, Latvia, William Glucroft in Berlin and Elinda Labropoulou in Athens contributed to this report.